 Scruffing should be reserved for especially egregious behavior such as physical aggression toward humans or another cat.
-I had to use the scruffing technique on my big boy Jaspurr when he had severely bitten my husband after he got in the middle of a violent fight between Jaspurr and our Jenny.
+I had to use the scruffing technique on one of my cats when he had severely bitten my husband after he tried to interfere in a fight between our two cats.

 This was a classic case of redirected aggression against a human.

 I much prefer it to the common practice of using a spray bottle, which often results in a drenched, even angrier cat.
 Since the cat associates the spray bottle with the person holding it, he will only continue his misbehavior when you are absent.

 - Firmly grasp the scruff (loose skin at the top of the neck) of the cat.
 It should be understood that by "firmly," I do not mean to grab the cat roughly.
 The idea is to establish yourself as the dominant one, i.e., the "mother," not to be seen as another aggressor.

 - Firmly press the cat down to the floor while sharply saying "no!"
 Again, be firm, but not rough with your handling of your cat.
 If you know how to make the sound, you can preface your "no!" with a hissing sound, much as the mother cat would do.